chaitanyamaili/tutor-semantic-release/README.md

 # tutor-semantic-release

-This repo is usde to understand how to  implement the semantic version version system to automate the release.
+This repo is used to understand how to  implement the semantic version version system to automate the release.

 ## Command: